 - What is the direct write-off method?

 - The Direct Write-off Method vs. the Allowance Method

 To better understand the answer to “what is the direct write-off method,”? it’s first important to look at the concept of “bad debt”.
 Bad debt refers to any amount owed by a customer that will not be paid.
 The direct write-off method of accounting for bad debts allows businesses to reconcile these amounts in financial statements.

 To apply the direct write-off method, the business records the debt in two accounts:

 - Accounts Receivable as a credit

 As a direct write-off method example, imagine that a business submits an invoice for $500 to a client, but months have gone by and the client still hasn’t paid.
 At some point, the business might decide that this debt will never be paid, so it would debit the Bad Debts Expense account for $500 and apply this same $500 as a credit to Accounts Receivable.

 The IRS allows bad debts to be written off as a deduction from total taxable income, so it’s important to keep track of these unpaid invoices in one way or another.
 It’s also important to note that unpaid invoices are categorized as assets, which are debited in accounting.

-In the direct write-off method example above, what happens if the client does end up paying later on?
+In the direct write-off method example above, what happens if the client ends up paying later on?
 Both charges would be reversed.
 Accounts Receivable would be debited, and the Bad Debt Expense account would be reduced.